Real Estate in Nicaragua

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

-"I would stay in different parts of the town each time I came to get a feel for the different sights, sounds etc," said one expat who made the move to San Juan del Sur.
+"I would stay in different parts of the town each time I came to get a feel for the different sights, sounds etc," explained one expat living in San Juan del Sur, Nicaragua.

 Get Quote